matrix-org/matrix-spec-proposals/proposals/3909-membership-based-mutes.md

 `support.feline.mute.msc3909.v0` was the prefix for the first iteration of the MSC.
 This prefix was for when self banning was included.

+`support.feline.mute.msc3909.v0.1` was the prefix for the second iteration of the MSC.
+This prefix was current before the bug that ban was omitted from the transitions was fixed and redactions are now legal for muted parties to issue.

 ## Dependencies

 This MSC builds on MSC3907, MSC3908 and MSC3784 (which at the time of writing have not yet been accepted